kyeot/2015-Season-Code/README.md

 *Controllable via primary Microsoft Xbox Joystick for PC*
 * Move forwards, backwards, and laterally with the left stick
 * Rotate about central axis via horizontal movement on the right stick
-* Hold down on the right bumper to engage fine control drive mode
+* Hold down on the "A" button to engage fine control drive mode

 ## Manipulator Control
 *Controllable via secondary Microsoft Xbox Joystick for PC*